-OASIS, developed by M. Freedman, K. Lakshminarayanan, and my former Distributed Systems (CS244b) professor at Stanford, D. Mazieres, elegantly addresses the critical challenge for Internet: locating the service replica with the lowest latency for a given client.
+OASIS (2006) was developed by M. Freedman, K. Lakshminarayanan, and D. Mazieres.
+It addresses the critical challenge for Internet: locating the service replica with the lowest latency for a given client.

-Clients naively pinged every service replica to determine the fastest one based on round-trip time (RTT).
-While highly accurate, this approach suffered from excessive probing and computationally expensive comparisons.
+Prior to OASIS, clients naively pinged every service replica to determine the fastest one based on round-trip time (RTT).
+This was highly accurate, however, this approach suffered from excessive probing and computationally expensive comparisons.

-OASIS introduced a two-tier architecture.
+OASIS introduced a two-tier architecture as shown in illustration 1.
 OASIS maintains replicas that redirect a client to the nearest replica of any service.

 The OASIS replicas: